+- This is about

+- The voting system's devices interfacing to each other and to the external world, using NIST common data formats and industry-standard protocols and interfaces.

+- Goal is that devices can be more easily used and swapped with devices from multiple manufacturers and that the EAC can implement component certification.

+- Has 4 guidelines

-- Deals with the voting system's devices interfacing to each other and to the external world using NIST common data formats and industry-standard protocols and interfaces. - Goal is that devices can be more easily used and swapped with devices from different manufacturers and that the EAC can implement component certification. - Has 4 guidelines, 11 total requirements - 4.1 Voting system data that is imported, exported, or otherwise reported, is in an interoperable format - 4.2 Standard, publicly-available formats for other types of data are used, where available - 4.3 Widely-used hardware interfaces and communications protocols are used - 4.4 Commercial-off-the-shelf (COTS) devices can be used if they meet applicable VVSG requirements
+- Has 11 total requirements

+- 4.1 Voting system data that is imported, exported, or otherwise reported, is in an interoperable format - 4.2 Standard, publicly-available formats for other types of data are used, where available - 4.3 Widely-used hardware interfaces and communications protocols are used - 4.4 Commercial-off-the-shelf (COTS) devices can be used if they meet applicable VVSG requirements

-4.1: Capability to use common data formats for imports and exports
+Guideline 4.1: Capability to use common data formats for imports and exports